arangodb/arangodb/Documentation/DocuBlocks/Rest/Foxx/api_foxx_service_install.md

 In either case the path or URL is expected to resolve to a zip bundle, JavaScript file or (in case of a file system path) directory.

-Note that when using file system paths in a cluster with multiple coordinators the file system path must resolve to equivalent files on every coordinator.
+Note that when using file system paths in a cluster with multiple Coordinators the file system path must resolve to equivalent files on every Coordinator.

 @RESTQUERYPARAMETERS